sergiocortessat/Ruby-TicTacToe/README.md

 4. Copy the link
 5. Direct yourself to the main folder where you wish to clone the repository
 6. Open the terminal in this path.
-7. In the terminal, place: git clone [repository HTTPS or SSH link] (Dont close the terminal)
+7. In the terminal, place: git clone [repository HTTPS or SSH link] (Don't close the terminal)
-8. Note: The repository should now be cloneD and present in your folder
+8. Note: The repository should now be cloned and present in your folder
 9. In the terminal, direct yourself to the Ruby-TicTacToe folder.
-You can use cd ~Ruby-TicTacToe
+You can use: cd Ruby-TicTacToe

 ## Usage

 - To play the game, open the terminal and direct yourself to the main folder root of TicTacToe.
-(AS SHOWN ABOVE)
+(AS SHOWN ABOVE ON STEP 9)
-- Once you are in the main root file, enter in the terminal the command: ruby bin/main.
+- Once you are in the main root file, to run the program, enter in the terminal the command: ruby bin/main.rb
 - Follow the game instructions

 ## Instructions